LakeNotOcean/useless-nestjs-utilities/readme.md

 ### Operations results

-Exceptions take **BaseOperationResultsType** as the first parameter, and **ExceptionPayload** as the second, which must have a required message property.
-The library has **BaseOperationResults** of the type BaseOperationResultsType as an example.
+Exceptions take **OperationResult** as the first parameter, and **ExceptionPayload** as the second, which must have a required message property.
+The library has **baseOperationResults** of the type OperationResult as an example.

 ## Transaction manager

-**TransactionIterceptor** creates an EntityManager object from [TypeORM](https://www.npmjs.com/package/typeorm), which can be used in all subsequent stages of request processing.
+**TransactionInterceptor** creates an EntityManager object from [TypeORM](https://www.npmjs.com/package/typeorm), which can be used in all subsequent stages of request processing.
 Also catches errors (throw **DbException** or InternalException), rolls back and completes transactions.

 To use, specify intersection: